quantum9Innovation/ES.1802/src/main.typ

 #pause

-Terms of the form $d a and ... and d a ... and d b = 0$, so we exclude them:
+Terms of the form $d a and ... and d a and ... and d b = 0$, so we exclude them:

 #pause